rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/reporting-vulnerabilities.md

 original_id: reporting-vulnerabilities
 ---

-While Reaction uses automated tools to detect and report vulnerabilities, we also rely on your reporting and patches of discovered vulnerabilities.
+While Demandses automated tools to detect and report vulnerabilities, we also rely on your reporting and patches of discovered vulnerabilities.

 If you believe you have discovered a vulnerablity or a compliance issue that has not yet been publicly patched, and you wish to privately address the vulnerability, you can provide vulnerability and patch details through our `security@reactioncommerce.com` email group.